LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Limitations

+The models we published have only been trained and evaluated on the English language.
+Whether such compact models can accommodate multilinguality (including programming languages) is an open question.

-Venues for further research include investigation on the scaling of this procedure, i.e., whether larger models can be as effectively synthesized, as well as determining performance in multilingual settings and with longer context lengths.
-Many recent embedding models use decoders instead of encoders, whether the technique needs to be adapted in this case also needs further investigation.
+We also have not investigated the scaling of our procedure, i.e., whether larger models can be synthesized as effectively.
+Many recent embedding models use decoders instead of encoders, and whether the technique needs to be adapted in this case also needs further investigation.

+Finally, we have adapted and incorporated several other distillation losses in our experiments, such as MiniLM, TinyBERT and DistilBERT, as reported in Appendix~\ref{appendix:kd_ablation}, but weren't able to materialize concrete improvements in effectiveness.
+This is the case despite the fact that these additions take advantage of more information from the teacher, in the form of its internal representations and attention matrices.
+More experimentation may shed further light on this counterintuitive result.